• Skip to primary navigation

 They can be rather sweet, with a good balance of acidity.

-It is important to note that their skin may not be as tough as many other types of tomatoes, which makes them easier to cook with.
+Note that their skin may not be as tough as many other types of tomatoes, which makes them easier to cook with.

 The skin of a plum tomato is significantly thinner than that of a normal-sized tomato, making them much easier to cook with.